 Between August and October, many new Cub Scouts vanish like so much Halloween candy.
 As the days grow shorter, Cub Scout leaders everywhere look around and wonder what happened to all those eager, energetic kids who signed up at school night.

 Well, maybe not everywhere.
 Units like Pack 160 in Burton, Mich., know how to both recruit and retain members.
 The secret, says Cubmaster Julie Rencsak, is to get families to camp as quickly as possible.

-“We go do a boy-talk in a school and get these boys all excited about camping and being outdoors,” she says.
+“We go do a talk in a school and get these kids all excited about camping and being outdoors,” she says.
 “In too many packs, the opportunity to do that doesn’t arrive until next summer.”